-Scientific evidence does not support a link between wearing an underwire bra (or any type of bra) and an increased risk of breast cancer.
-There is no biological reason the two would be linked, and any observed relationship is likely due to other factors.
+Scientific evidence does not support a link between wearing an underwire bra (or any type of bra) and breast cancer risk .
+There is no biological reason the two would be linked.
+Any observed relationship is likely due to other factors.

-A 1991 case-control study found that premenopausal women who did not wear bras had a lower risk of breast cancer than women who did wear bras .
+A 1991 case-control study found that women who did not wear bras had a lower risk of breast cancer than women who did wear bras .
 However, the authors stated this link was likely due to factors related to wearing a bra rather than the bra itself.
-The women in the study who did not wear a bra were more likely to be lean, which the authors concluded might account for the lower risk .
+The women in the study who did not wear a bra were more likely to be thin, which the authors concluded might account for their decreased risk of breast cancer .

 Learn about breast size and breast cancer risk.

-Although there was some debate in the past, there is no scientific evidence to show that either saline or silicone breast implants increase breast cancer risk.
-Findings from prospective cohort studies and a meta-analysis of 10 studies of cosmetic breast implants (including studies of both saline and silicone implants) have found no increase in breast cancer risk among women with breast implants [481-486].
+Neither saline nor silicone breast implants increase breast cancer risk.
+Findings from prospective cohort studies and a meta-analysis of 10 studies of cosmetic breast implants (including studies of both saline and silicone implants) have found no increase in breast cancer risk among women with breast implants [462-468].

-A few studies have shown a lower risk of breast cancer among women with implants [485-486].
-However, this is most likely due to traits of women who tend to choose breast implants (for example, these women tend to be lean).
-These factors lower risk for breast cancer rather than the implants themselves .
+A few studies have shown that women with breast implants have a lower risk of breast cancer than women without implants [466-467].
+However, this is most likely due to traits of women who tend to choose breast implants (for example, these women tend to be thin).
+These traits likely lower the risk of breast cancer rather than the implants themselves .

-Although breast implants do not increase the risk of breast cancer, the FDA is looking into a possible link between implants and a slight increase in the risk of anaplastic large cell lymphoma (ALCL) .
+The FDA is looking into a possible link between breast implants and a slight increase in the risk of anaplastic large cell lymphoma (ALCL) .
 ALCL is a very rare form of cancer of the cells of the immune system (it occurs in breast tissue in about three in 100 million women).